hnbeck/NikosophyWeb/content/post/PrologGamingEntry.en.md

 {{< figure src="/src/BasicSequence.png" class="myimg" title="Protocol" >}}

+Some explanations:

++ *Query as a string*: the Pengine function which performs a query on the remote Prolog requires this query as a String.

++ *Pengine Result* is a JSON object.
+It has the basic pattern {functor: FUNCTORNAME, arg: [A LIST]}

++ *call(TakeResult(Result))* means that the predicate TakeResult(Result) will be queried at Tau-Prolog.
+This predicate takes the predicates coded as JSON Object and adds them to the knowlegde base of Tau-Prolog.
+By this way, the actual state of every player is part of the knowledge base.

++ *gameContinue* is the predicate of Tau-Prolog which decides how the game has to proceed.
+For example, if SWI-Prolog tells via *Result* someone has won the game it has to end and the winner has to be displayed.

++ *call(visCostume)* does trigger the graphics.
+The basic technique is to give every element of the logical structure (which is relevant for GUI) a costume.
+This costurme is part of the JavaScript level and decides about the look and feel of visual representation.
+This is a first approach of decoupling logical structure of effects and processes.

 ### Disclaimer

 This BlackJack Game has not the purpose to win anything.
 It is a simple implementation of Black Jack and does not contain the full rule set.
 Its just for fun and try out things of programming.

 ### How to play

+Just follow THIS LINK.
+You will see the green table for the cards and the card stack.
+Your initial setup of cards will be drawn as well as that for the dealer.
+Just follow the instructions.
+For a new game reload the page.
+Enjoy and don#t expect anything.